Royalvice/DocDiff/README.EN.md

 # News

+- 2023.08.03: Introducing our laboratory-developed versatile and cross-platform [OCR software](https://www.aibupt.com/).
+It includes the automatic removal of watermarks and stamps using DocDiff (automatic watermark removal feature coming soon).
+It also encompasses various commonly used OCR functions such as PDF to Word conversion, PDF to Excel conversion, formula recognition, and table recognition.
+Feel free to give it a try!
+- 2023.08.02: Document binarization results for H-DIBCO 2018 [<sup>6</sup>](#refer-anchor-6) and DIBCO 2019 [<sup>7</sup>](#refer-anchor-7) have been uploaded.
+You can access them in the [Google Drive](https://drive.google.com/drive/folders/1gT8PFnfW0qFbFmWX6ReQntfFr9POVtYR?usp=sharing)
 - 2023.08.01: Congratulations!
 DocDiff has been accepted by ACM Multimedia 2023!
 - 2023.06.13: The inference notebook `demo/inference.ipynb` is uploaded for convenient reproduction and pretrained models `checksave/` are uploaded.
 - 2023.05.08: The initial version of the code is uploaded.
 Please check the to-do list for future updates.